 A line from the song “Oh What a Beautiful Morning,” from the musical Oklahoma!
 Sample lyrics: “There's a bright golden haze on the meadow/The corn is as high as an elephant's eye/An' it looks like it's climbin' clear up to the sky.”

 Note from the Sherpas: “Got tired of waiting, took your freeze-dried ice cream.”

 Freeze-dried ice cream is a real product, sold primarily to campers and survivalists—so pretty much the only time anyone has ever eaten it was when they were camping, or got hungry waiting for the apocalypse.
 It was developed for NASA but only went to space once, aboard Apollo 7.
 The astronauts hated it.

 Who is this Eddie Bauer?

-Eddie Bauer was born on Orcas Island and grew up exploring the Pacific Northwest before founding his outdoor clothing store chain.
+Eddie Bauer, founder of the outdoor clothing store chain that bears his name, was born on Orcas Island and grew up exploring the Pacific Northwest before starting his company.

 I forgot my Lancôme and my journal!

 Lancôme Paris is a cosmetics company that sells a full line of beauty products: skin care, makeup, perfumes, etc. The company's name was taken from the ruins of a castle, Le Chateau de Lancosme.